karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 # 5.2.
 Asynchronous Streams and Disposables

-- Allows for asynchronous retrieval of each item
+- Allows for asynchronous retrieval of each item as it arrives to the application
 - `IAsyncEnumerable<T>` exposes an enumerator that provides asynchronous iteration
-- No need to return `Task` if method is `async`
+- No need to return a `Task` if method is `async`
 - Method must `yield return`
 - `async` + `IAsyncEnumerable<T>` = asynchronous enumeration
 - Using `yield return` with `IAsyncEnumerable<T>` signals to the iterator using this enumerator that it has an item to process